shinmai/dirtystache/README.md

 You need to call `dirtystache();` in your `functions.php` to enable dirtystache.
 It must naturally be done after requiring the library itself <!-- if you haven't used Composer's autoload feature -->.

-Within your theme there must be two directories called `models` and `partials` to use DustPress.
+Within your theme there must be two directories called `models` and `partials` to use dirtystache.
 Their purpose will be explained later in this file.

-The basics of using DustPress are very simple.
-Unlike traditional WordPress theme development, DustPress relies on MVVM, or Model View ViewModel architecture in which fetching data and displaying it to the user are separated into different modules.
+The basics of using dirtystache are very simple.
+Unlike traditional WordPress theme development, dirtystache relies on MVVM, or Model View ViewModel architecture in which fetching data and displaying it to the user are separated into different modules.

 ## File naming and locations

 ### Data models

-Even though implementing an almost completely new development pattern to WordPress theme developers, DustPress still uses some of the WordPress core functions.
+Even though implementing an almost completely new development pattern to WordPress theme developers, dirtystache still uses some of the WordPress core functions.
 The naming of the data models and view partials follow the naming conventions of traditional WordPress themes.
 The model for a single post should be named `single.php` etc.

 In WordPress, your custom page templates could be named pretty much anything as long as you declare the name of the template in the comment section in the beginning of the file.
-This is the case in DustPress too, but the class name that you write for the model should follow a certain pattern.
+This is the case in dirtystache too, but the class name that you write for the model should follow a certain pattern.
 For example if you have a `Frontpage` template with a filename `page-frontpage.php`, your class should be named PageFrontpage.
 The class names are case sensitive.
 The same goes with custom content type singles, where a single `person` file should be named `single-person.php` and the class accordingly `SinglePerson`.

 You still have to declare a name for the templates in the starting comment as you would have done in a traditional WordPress theme as well.
-This allows user to choose the template file to use with the page and points the DustPress core to load the correct model when loading the page.
+This allows user to choose the template file to use with the page and points the dirtystache core to load the correct model when loading the page.

 The models must be located in the `models` directory.
 They could, however, be arranged in any kind of subdirectory tree, so feel free to keep them in whatever structure you like.
 Note that WordPress also needs to find your template file in order it to work.

 ### Views

-The Dust templates are the views of our design pattern.
-DustPress uses Geniem's fork of [DustPHP](https://github.com/devgeniem/dust-php) library for parsing the Dust templates.
+The Handlebars templates are the views of our design pattern. dirtystache uses XaminProject's of [handlebars.php](https://github.com/XaminProject/handlebars.php) library for parsing the Handlebars templates.

-All the data gathered and returned by the public functions of your models are automatically passed to the view.
-DustPress looks for the Dust templates in the `partials` directory under the root of the theme.
+All the data gathered and returned by the public functions of your models are automatically passed to the view. dirtystache looks for the Handlebars templates in the `partials` directory under the root of the theme.
 Like models, they could be arranged in any kind of subdirectory hierarchy, so feel free to use whatever suits your needs.

-By default the Dust template files follow the naming of the models. `single.php` should be paired with `single.dust`.
+By default the Handlebars template files follow the naming of the models. `single.php` should be paired with `single.handlebars`.
 This naming convention can be overwritten in your model by calling the `set_template()` function.
 In any of the public functions of the model write `$this->set_template("partial_name")` and it will be used instead of the default template.
-The `.dust` file extension is not needed.
+The `.handlebars` file extension is not needed.

 ## Data models

-The data models of DustPress consist of a class named the same as the file but in CamelCase instead of hyphens. `page-frontpage.php` should have a class named `PageFrontpage` that extends the `\DustPress\Model` class:
+The data models of dirtystache consist of a class named the same as the file but in CamelCase instead of hyphens. `page-frontpage.php` should have a class named `PageFrontpage` that extends the `\dirtystache\Model` class:

 ```
 <?php